 Best GIC rates in Canada

 Most GICs with the highest interest rates usually have a term of five years or more.
-Below is a summary of the best fixed rate GIC rates in Canada for a 5-year term as of 2019.
+Below is a summary of the best fixed rate GIC rates in Canada for a 5-year term.

 |Meridian Credit Union Raise the Rate GIC||2.7%||5 years|